 #4.
-Population and Housing (Less than Significant): The proposed project at 52,394 square feet represents approximately 55% Floor Area Ratio (FAR) where 35% FAR is permitted by right.
+Population and Housing (Less than Significant): The proposed project at 23,340 square feet represents approximately 55% Floor Area Ratio (FAR) where 35% FAR is permitted by right.
 Additional FAR over 35% requires approval of a Use Permit by the City Council.
-The proposed development intensity is consistent with the existing zoning (Industrial and Service - M-S) and General Plan designation (Industry) of the site as the proposed development intensity may be permitted by Use Permit.
+The proposed development intensity is consistent with the existing zoning (Industrial and Service - M-S) and General Plan designation (Industry) of the site as the proposed development intensity may be permitted by a Use Permit.
 The new office square footage would create opportunities for new jobs and could cause a small increase in the City's jobs/housing balance.
 Sunnyvale Municipal Code section 19.22.035 requires payment of a Housing Mitigation Fee for any new floor area exceeding 35% FAR in industrial zoning districts.
 Housing Mitigation Fees are paid at building permit issuance and may be subject to change annually based on the adopted fee schedule.
 Housing Mitigation Fees are intended to mitigate the potential housing impacts of new jobs by providing funds for the creation of new housing units.
 This is a standard Code requirement for all projects exceeding 35% FAR in industrial zoning districts and is therefore not a project-specific mitigation.
 With payment of the required Housing Mitigation Fee, the project will mitigate any potential population growth and job growth impacts.
-As a result, the project will not be inconsistent the Sunnyvale General Plan.
+As a result, the project will be consistent with the Sunnyvale General Plan.

 Items #10 & #12.
 Moffett Federal Airfield AICUZ (Less than Significant): The project site is located within the airport influence area for the Moffett Federal Airfield.
 According to the Air Installation Compatible Use Zones (AICUZ) Map, the project site is located in a "MS" zone with respect to accident potential.
 This zone is identified as having minimal accident potential, with office/research and development uses being normally acceptable.
 While some accident potential exists associated with the airfield, it is minimal.
 The project also triggers notification with the Federal Aviation Administration (FAA) regarding height related to take-off, landing and operations.
-On May 15, 2014, the FAA issued a Determination of No Hazard to Air Navigation for both the 4-story office/R&D building and detached parking structure.
+On February 6, 2014, the FAA issued a Determination of No Hazard to Air Navigation for a three-story building.
 Therefore, the impact is determined to be less than significant and requires no mitigation.

 Item #19.
-Biological Resources (Less than Significant With Mitigation) - The project involves removal and preservation of several mature trees, which were assessed in an Arborist Report completed by Walter Levison Consulting Arborist on May 9, 2014.
+Biological Resources (Less than Significant With Mitigation) - The project involves removal and preservation of several mature trees, which were assessed in an Arborist Report completed by Walter Levison Consulting Arborist on May 27, 2014.
 Protected trees are defined by the Sunnyvale Municipal Code as any tree greater than 38" in circumference measured at 4.5' from the adjacent grade.
-The survey evaluated 24 trees existing on the site and identified 19 as protected trees.
-The project site plan and landscaping plans have been developed to retain the existing mature protected trees to the greatest extent feasible along the site perimeter.
-Of the 19 protected trees, nine trees are recommended for removal.
-Two protected Coast Redwood trees are proposed for removal, which are located in the middle of the site and would be in the way of construction.
-One additional significant-sized Black Locust tree located along the site frontage within the City right-of-way will also be removed to accommodate a new sidewalk and driveways.
-The remaining six protected trees for removal are Eucalyptus trees that are located along the rear property line.
-The Eucalyptus trees conflict with the proposed location of the parking structure (set back 3 feet from the rear property line) and stormwater detention ponds.
-These trees will be replaced as required by the Sunnyvale Municipal Code and as per the final landscape plan.
+The survey evaluated 22 trees existing on the site and identified 19 as protected and three non-protected trees.
+All of the trees evaluated are located along the two street frontages.
+Of the 19 protected trees, 11 trees are recommended for removal and eight will be preserved.
+The trees for removal consist of Coast Redwood, European Birch, and Blue Atlas Cedar trees.
+Eight of the protected trees proposed for removal are due to conflicts with the location of the proposed building, private walkways, and public sidewalk.
+Staff will continue to work with the applicant to retain as many trees as possible, which many include minor modifications to the location of proposed walkways and sidewalks.
+Protected trees for removal will be replaced as required by the Sunnyvale Municipal Code and as per the final landscape plan.

-Initial Study Checklist 479 N. Pastoria Avenue Office/R&D Development File # 2013-7860 Page 11 of 24
+Initial Study Checklist 815 W. Maude Avenue Office/R&D Development File # 2014-7117 Page 11 of 24